MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 For example, if you use two group names and set them to [channel, customerGroup], these names will be valid for allocation-related requests when you call the configuration update API.

-## Map allocation groups to Intelligent Order Mnaagement
+### Map Allocation groups to Intelligent Order Management mappings

 In order to be able to call these groups form Intelligent Order management order orchestration flows, you will need to map these allocation groups to a predefined list of allocation groups from Intelligent Order Management.